HARP: Orchestrating Automated Parallel Training on Heterogeneous GPU Clusters: Introduction

-For a homogeneous cluster, large-scale models are typically trained using distributed frameworks such as Megatron~\cite{Megatron-lm-v1,Megatron-lm-v2,Megatron-lm-v3}, DeepSpeed~\cite{DeepSpeed}, and Alpa~\cite{Alpa}.
-However, directly applying these frameworks to heterogeneous clusters consisting of multiple homogeneous subclusters results in severe resource underutilization.
-The underlying reason for this underutilization is two-fold.
-First, these frameworks assume all accelerators have identical computation and memory capacities, thereby assigning equal workloads to them, causing significant load imbalancing.
-Second, as shown in Figure~\ref{fig:0}, homogeneous subclusters are often distributed across distinct physical locations.
-In this case, communication across subclusters typically relies on interconnects with limited bandwidth (e.g., 1–25\,Gbps~\cite{um2024metis, DTFM, yan2024hexiscale}), whereas communication within a subcluster usually benefits from high-bandwidth interconnects of 100–800\,Gbps~\cite{SuperNIC}.
-These limitations have been observed in practice, as reported by Um et al.~\cite{um2024metis}, where applying Alpa to train a MoE model on a P100-V100 cluster results in up to a $7.4\times$ performance degradation.
-Consequently, despite the increase in total resources, heterogeneous clusters can barely be utilized efficiently for model training.
-In this context, enabling efficient training across multiple homogeneous subclusters is increasingly attractive, as it allows organizations to pool all available resources for larger-scale model training.
+Model developers typically rely on distributed frameworks such as Megatron~\cite{Megatron-lm-v1, Megatron-lm-v2, Megatron-lm-v3}, DeepSpeed~\cite{DeepSpeed}, and Alpa~\cite{Alpa} for large-scale training.
+However, directly deploying these frameworks on dynamic, heterogeneous, and geo-distributed clusters leads to severe resource underutilization.
+Figure~\ref{fig:0} illustrates a representative heterogeneous cluster, where training tasks must contend with the challenges of computational heterogeneity and network heterogeneity.
+Regarding \textbf{computational heterogeneity}, frameworks for training on homogeneous clusters typically assume all accelerators have identical computation and memory capacities, thereby assigning equal workloads to them, causing significant load imbalancing.
+Regarding \textbf{network heterogeneity}, homogeneous subclusters distributed across different regions must often communicate over low-bandwidth interconnects (e.g., 1–10\,Gbps~\cite{um2024metis, DTFM, yan2024hexiscale}), whereas intra-subcluster communication typically enjoys high-bandwidth interconnects ranging from 10 to 800\,Gbps~\cite{SuperNIC}.
+This vast disparity in bandwidth causes inter-cluster communication to become a severe performance bottleneck, significantly slowing down the entire training process.
+The combined impact of these computing and networking heterogeneity has been shown to drastically reduce training throughput in practice.
+For instance, Um et al.~\cite{um2024metis} reported that applying Alpa to train a Mixture-of-Experts (MoE) model on a mixed P100-V100 cluster resulted in up to a $7.4\times$ performance degradation.